geludwig/vertiv-power-assist-helper/README.md

 - When AC is lost it initiates a (ssh) command, when the remaining runtime of the ups is smaller than a specified value.
 In the provided script it will ssh to a running ESXi host and inits a shutdown.

 ### REQUIREMENTS
-- SYSTEM: Ubuntu Server 20.04 (Focal Fossa)
+- SYSTEM: Ubuntu Server 20.04 (more recent versions may not be supported by Vertiv)
 - UPS: Vertiv Edge (USB)
-- Tested unsuccessful on Ubuntu Server 22.04 and Raspberry Pi B+ (Raspberry OS Lite).
-Needs investigation.

 ### INSTALLATION
 1) Get PowerAssist.deb